DBS Check: Disclosure and Barring Service

 Unspent Convictions: Unlike spent, these convictions and cautions have not been determined to have reached the point that they should be considered to never have happened.
 Many convictions can never become 'spent', for example: imprisonment of more than 2 years and 6 months, and sexual and terrorism offences.

-A full list of offences that will never be filtered from a DBS certificate can be found here.
+A full list of offences that will never be filtered from a DBS certificate can be found on the UK Government website.

 Only Unspent Convictions will appear on the Basic DBS check, whereas both Spent and Unspent Convictions will appear on Standard and Enhanced level DBS checks.